jimmckeeth/delphi-tree-sitter/README.md

 No design-time packages etc. necessary.
 The demos with GUI - as of yet - do not require any additional 3rd party packages.

-To run the demos, you need to have `tree-sitter.dll` (of the right architecure) somewhere, where the EXE will be able to find it (it won't even start without).
+To run the demos, you need to have `tree-sitter.dll` (of the right architecture) somewhere, where the EXE will be able to find it (it won't even start without).

 For the different parsers (sometimes called grammars) you need a DLL too, e.g. [tree-sitter-c][]

 If you don't have a C compiler setup at hand to compile the tree-sitter DLLs, I can highly recommend [zig][].

 Tree-sitter itself already comes with a `build.zig` file, so running `zig build` in the root directory of tree-sitter will work.
-This might build a .lib instead of a .dll, so in `build.zig` you would need to change `b.addStaticLibrary` into `b.addSharedLibrary`.
+This might build a .lib instead of a `.dll`, so in `build.zig` you would need to change `b.addStaticLibrary` into `b.addSharedLibrary`.

 Most parsers do not seem to come with zig-support out of the box, but it should be straightforward to create a `build.zig` and use the one from tree-sitter itself as a template.